elfsternberg/git-wc/README.md

-I write stories as well as code, I use Markdown as my writing environment of choice, I commit to a GIT repository regurlarly, and this is a stimple and straightforward way of tracking my daily contributions.
+I write stories as well as code, I use Markdown as my writing environment of choice, I commit to a GIT repository regurlarly, and this is a simple and straightforward way of tracking my daily contributions.

 The LICENSE is standard MIT style.
 See the LICENSE file for details.